Calysto/calysto/calysto/language/processing/README.md

-Calysto Processing is the merging of ProcessingJS with Jupyter (aka IPython).
+**Calysto Processing** is the merging of [ProcessingJS](http://processingjs.org/) with [Project Jupyter](http://jupyter.org/) (aka IPython).
+Processing Sketches are entered into Jupyter notebook cells, and even run in rendered notebooks.
+Sketches can be paused, and stepped one draw() at a time.

+Because Calysto Processing uses [MetaKernel](https://github.com/Calysto/metakernel/blob/master/README.rst), it has a fully-supported set of "magics"---meta-commands for additional functionality.
+A list of magics can be seen at [MetaKernel Magics](https://github.com/Calysto/metakernel/blob/master/metakernel/magics/README.md).

 Calysto Processing in use: